isomerpages/pa-tampineschangkat/_about-us/Our Adviser.md

 permalink: /about-us/Our-Adviser/
 description: ""
 ---
-#### Mr Desmond Choo
+#### Message from Mr Desmond Choo
 ![](/images/About%20Us/for%20website.jpg)
 **Mayor of North East District |**
 **Adviser to Tampines GROs**

+At Tampines Changkat, our team of staff and volunteers are motivated by our mission to build a strong and resilient community.
+To ensure that we cater range of activities and resources that support our residents effectively, our team has been actively listening to the ground sensing related to residents’ emerging needs.

-Mr Desmond Chooo recognised the importance of having localised initiatives including Comcare Financial Assistance, Public Transport Voucher, CDC Voucher, 100=50 and others.
-Additionally, he has lead the team of staff and volunteers to develop targeted programmes, such as Grocery Distribution, Joy Box and more, to support different vulnerable groups in the community.
+Our team recognises the importance of having localised initiatives including Comcare Financial Assistance, Public Transport Voucher, CDC Voucher, 100=50 and others.
+Additionally, we have developed targeted programmes, such as Grocery Distribution, Joy Box and more, to support different vulnerable groups in the community.

+There is much more we can do to build a more inclusive and caring community, and I would like to invite you to join us in this meaningful journey.

 ### Joy Box 2022
 ![](/images/joy%20box%203.jpg)